cmalfesi/developer-portal/dao-api.md

 let result = await DAOContract.methods.campExists(campaignID).call();
 ```

+## Voting for Campaigns
+This section details all the APIs related to voting for a campaign, and staker-centric data related to campaign options and results.

 ### `numberVotes`
 `numberVotes[stakerAddress][epoch] = uint`
 To determine the number of campaigns that a staker has voted for at a given epoch number.